computationalgeography/pycatch/readme.txt

 Installation
 ================

-Create a conda environment by running pcraster_pycatch.yaml
+Create a conda environment for PCRaster (for instance by running pcraster_pycatch.yaml)

 To run the model with 1 h timestep, run main.py
 To run the model with 1 week timestep, run main_weekly.py (this model includes erosion, not documented yet)